 It comes with both text chat and—in the pro version—voice chat, plus a host of admin features that help you keep the canvas manageable no matter how many artists are sharing it.

 Since drawing is a solo pursuit for most artists, the benefits of sharing your canvas with others might not be immediately apparent.
-But Magma Studio isn’t built for the way art is traditionally done: It aims to change it entirely, opening up several new ways to work.
+But Magma isn’t built for the way art is traditionally done: It aims to change it entirely, opening up several new ways to work.
+Now you can brainstorm and collaborate through digital painting on a shared canvas in real time.

 For those of you working on group projects, Magma can allow an entire studio to draw thumbnail sketches, concepts, or character designs on the same canvas, letting multiple people to iterate and improve on the same idea.
 And with the pro version, you can work on up to five canvases at once for virtually unlimited brainstorming possibilities.